Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-When it launched in November 2022, ChatGPT stunned the world with its ability to hold engaging, convincing and human-like conversations with users in real time.
-Today, users deploy ChatGPT to design and write websites, create stunning images and videos, and handle customer questions and complaints — often with limited human input.
+When it launched in November 2022, ChatGPT stunned the world with its ability to hold engaging, human-like conversations with users in real time.
+Today, users deploy ChatGPT to design and write websites, generate images and videos, and handle customer questions and complaints — often with limited human input.
 But ChatGPT isn’t the only player in the AI space.
-Specialized AI assistants can outperform it on tasks like coding, financial forecasting and advanced data analysis.
+Specialized AI assistants can outperform it on tasks like software development, financial forecasting and advanced data analysis.

-We’ll explore top ChatGPT alternatives for copywriting, image and video creation, and online chatbots to help you get the most from AI-powered productivity tools.
+Below, we’ll explore top ChatGPT alternatives for copywriting, image and video creation, and online chatbots so you can get the most from AI-powered productivity tools.

 Did You Know?Did you know